Played by Patton Oswalt

 A comedian, actor and writer, Oswalt continues to find success in all areas of entertainment.
 From his Grammy Award-nominated comedy specials to his film roles and guest appearances on his favorite TV shows (including "Parks and Recreation," for which he received a Critics' Choice Television Award), Oswalt continues to choose work that inspires him.

-Capping off his stand-up tour in Chicago, Oswalt recently taped the upcoming Netflix special "Patton Oswalt: Annihilation."
-Last year, he won an Emmy Award for Outstanding Writing for a Variety Special for his sixth comedy special, "Talking for Clapping," (Netflix) and also won a Grammy for his comedy album of the same name.
+Capping off his stand-up tour in Chicago, Oswalt taped the Netflix special "Patton Oswalt: Annihilation," which premiered in October 2017.
+In 2016, he won an Emmy Award for Outstanding Writing for a Variety Special for his sixth comedy special, "Talking for Clapping" (Netflix), and also won a Grammy for his comedy album of the same name.

-Oswalt can currently be seen in the Netflix revival of "Mystery Science Theater 3000" and was recently on the big screen in the film adaptation of Dave Eggers' novel "The Circle," alongside Tom Hanks and Emma Watson.
-Last year, he was on the Netflix series "Lady Dynamite," starring fellow comedian Maria Bamford, and on HBO's "Veep."
+Oswalt can be seen on the Netflix revival of "Mystery Science Theater 3000" and was on the big screen in the film adaptation of Dave Eggers’ novel "The Circle," alongside Tom Hanks and Emma Watson.
+He was also on the Netflix series "Lady Dynamite," starring fellow comedian Maria Bamford, and on HBO’s "Veep."

 Oswalt was nominated for a Critics' Choice Award for his performance in Jason Reitman’s film "Young Adult," co-starring opposite Charlize Theron.
 In 2009, he also received critical acclaim for his performance in Robert Siegel’s "Big Fan," which was nominated for an Independent Spirit Award.
 Oswalt earned a Gotham Award nomination for his performance.

-Oswalt has appeared in many films, including "The Secret Life of Walter Mitty," Steven Soderbergh's "The Informant," alongside Seth Rogen in "Observe and Report," in Paul Thomas Anderson's "Magnolia," "Zoolander," "Starsky and Hutch" and "Reno 911!: Miami."
+Oswalt has appeared in many films, including "The Secret Life of Walter Mitty," Steven Soderbergh’s "The Informant!," alongside Seth Rogen in "Observe and Report," in Paul Thomas Anderson’s "Magnolia," "Zoolander," "Starsky & Hutch" and "Reno 911!: Miami."

 Oswalt also provided the voice for Remy the Rat in Pixar’s Oscar-winning "Ratatouille," and has voiced characters on TV shows such as "Archer," "BoJack Horseman," "The Simpsons," "Bob’s Burgers," "Aqua Teen Hunger Force" and "WordGirl."
 He is also the narrator on ABC’s hit comedy "The Goldbergs."